 A team of CANDLE researchers, headed by Dr. Arsham Yeremyan, has successfully implemented a setup for the production of picosecond time-separated electron bunches on AREAL linac.
 The new setup is based on a variable delay-line installed on the path of the AREAL laser.
 When passing through this line, each laser pulse is split into a pair of time-separated pulses which are subsequently used to produce a sequence of electron bunches.

-The relative timing of electron bunches can be varied in the range 0-10s of picosecond.
+The relative timing of electron bunches can be varied in the range from 0 to tens of picosecond.
 Moreover, the ratio of charge carried by two bunches can be set to a desirable value by finely tuning the energy contrast of the laser pulse pair.

 The availability of stacked electron bunches with fine-tuned temporal delay opens up a whole range of potential applications and experiments on transient phenomena in irradiated biological and inorganic materials, advanced accelerator concepts, etc.